 Email: [email protected]

-What is the literacy rate of Tibetans in exile?About 82.4 % as per the 2009 Demographic Survey of Tibetans in Exile undertaken by Planning Commission of Central Tibetan Administraiton.
+What is the literacy rate of Tibetans in exile?
+About 82.4 % per the 2009 Demographic Survey of Tibetans in Exile by the Central Tibetan Administration Planning Commission.

-Does the Tibetan schools have its own syllabus for children?The Tibetan schools have their entire Tibetan language Textbook for all grades developed and printed by the Department.
-For up to class V all non-language textbooks are developed and printed by the Department and its affiliate bodies.
-For Grades VI onwards the syllabus prescribed by the NCERT for all Indian schools is followed in Tibetan schools based in India while the host nations syllabus is followed in Nepal and Bhutan.
+Do Tibetan schools have their syllabus for children?
+The Tibetan schools have their entire Tibetan language Textbook for all grades developed and printed by the Department.
+In addition, non-language textbooks are designed and published for up to class V by the Department and its affiliate bodies.
+For Grades VI onwards, the syllabus prescribed by the NCERT for all Indian schools is followed in Tibetan schools based in India, while the host nations syllabus is followed in Nepal and Bhutan.

-How is Tibetan culture and identity transmitted in the Tibetan schools?The transmission of our rich culture to the younger generation is one of the most important aims of schooling in exile.
-As such, by far the most important co-curricular activity is the Tibetan cultural activities.
+How are Tibetan culture and identity transmitted in Tibetan schools?
+Transiting our rich culture to the younger generation is one of the most important aims of schooling in exile.
+As such, the most critical co-curricular activity is the Tibetan cultural activities.
 Most of the schools have one or more Tibetan dance and drama teachers.
-All the residential schools have cultural instructors.
-Inter House and Inter school competitions in Tibetan cultural activities are often the highlight of many school calendars.
-Some of the activities encouraged in the Tibetan schools:
+All the residential schools have artistic instructors.
+Inter House and Inter school competitions in Tibetan cultural activities are often the highlights of many school calendars.
+Some of the activities encouraged in Tibetan schools:

 - Special talks on religion and other festivals of Tibet.